RajeshJeyapaul/car-dashboard/README.md

 3 Name your app and select your REGION, ORGANIZATION, and SPACE.
 Then select DEPLOY.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![](readme_images/deploy.PNG)

+Note: In case Space is not listed.
+Please take help and create it manually.

 * This performs two actions:
-  - Creates the app
+  - Deploys the app run time.
-  - Creates a Conversation service instance that the user needs for workspace creation
+  - Creates a Conversation service instance, NLU Instance, Weather API instance.

 * The status of the deployment is shown.
 This can take some time.